-Alice is currently a researcher at the School of Public Health and DST/NRF Centre of Excellence in Food Security at the University of the Western Cape.
-Her research focuses on the food environment and socioeconomic determinants that hamper a healthy food environment.
+Alice is currently a researcher at the School of Public Health at the University of the Western Cape.
+Her research focuses on the food environment and the socioeconomic determinants that hamper a healthy food environment.
 She has worked on analyzing child-directed marketing strategies used on South African breakfast cereals packaging and assessing the cereals’ nutritional content.
-She was further involved in the nutrition facts panel project supporting the front-of-pack label research.
-She is currently involved in researching the extent of social media marketing of foods and beverages through influencers.
+She was further involved in researching the extent of social media marketing of foods and beverages through influencers and in the nutrition facts panel project supporting the front-of-pack label research.

-Her Ph.D. thesis will explore food marketing in the school environment and adolescents’ exposure to and perceptions of marketing.
+Her Ph.D. thesis will explore food marketing exposure of adolescent learners in South Africa and the influence on their food choices.
 Her research will make recommendations on marketing strategies used by the food and beverage industry and inform food policies that enable a healthy food environment in South Africa.

-Claudia Nieto is a doctoral student pursuing the nutrition and population program at the Mexican National Institute of Public Health (INSP by its acronym in Spanish).
-She has previously attained two master’s degrees—master’s in public health nutrition from the University of Southampton, and an M.Sc. in epidemiology from the Mexican National Autonomous University.
+Claudia Nieto is a PhD candidate of the nutrition and population program at the Mexican National Institute of Public Health.
+She has previously attained two master’s degrees—Public Health Nutrition from the University of Southampton, and Epidemiology from the Mexican National Autonomous University.

-Claudia is currently working as a research assistant at INSP’s research center of nutrition and health, investigating the research line of healthy food environments.
-She has conducted multiple research projects—assessing the nutrition content of ready-to-eat breakfast cereals, sodium content of processed foods and exploring the use and understanding of different nutrition labeling systems.
-She participated in the International Network for Food and Obesity/NCDs Research, Monitoring and Action Support (INFORMAS), which evaluates diverse health and nutrition policies.
-Claudia assessed the efforts of the Mexican government toward creating healthier food environments using the Healthy Food Environment Policy Index.
-She has also participated in working groups to develop and approve the new front-of-package nutrition labeling in Mexico (warning labels).
-She is widely interested in nutrition epidemiology and prevention of diet-related noncommunicable diseases.
+She has participated multiple research projects—assessing the nutrition content of ultra-processed foods and exploring the understanding of different nutrition labeling systems.
+She has been a consultant for the Pan American Health Organization regarding the sodium targets for Latin America.
+She has participated in the International Network for Food and Obesity/NCDs Research, Monitoring and Action Support.
+She assessed the efforts of the Mexican government toward creating healthier food environments using the Healthy Food Environment Policy Index.
+She has also participated in working groups to develop the new front-of-package nutrition labeling in Mexico (warning labels).

-Her Ph.D. thesis will focus on the assessment of digital marketing of unhealthy food and beverages.
+Her Ph.D. thesis will focus on the assessment of digital food marketing.
 This will help in understanding the tactics that the food and beverage industry uses to influence food choices and will provide recommendations to improve food marketing regulation.
 Her main goal is to contribute to create healthier food environments in the country through the implementation of evidence-based food policies.